alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

 - interpolation (and coreg) with NMAD 0.72 m.
 - foorprint 13x13 m with NMAD 0.75 m (the footprint size naturally)
-- foorprint 8x25 m with NMAD 0.67 m (the best footprint suggest by gradient descending algorithm)
+- foorprint 8x25 m with NMAD 0.67 m (the best footprint suggest by gradient descent algorithm)
 - foorprint 13x100 m with NMAD 1.20 m (the footprint size of ATL08 segment)

 However, the results are hard to be reliable due to the small sample size.
-But gradient descending is very useful for applications on DEM or ICESat-2 dataset.
+But gradient descent is very useful for applications on DEM or ICESat-2 dataset.